CircleCI-Public/sagemaker-deploy-examples/post.md

     filters: *main-branch-only
 ```

 Aha!
 A new parameter enters the battle - `deploy_environment`.
-This is basically an arbitrary string you can use to bucket your model releases into. eg: dev, staging, testing, prod.
-All valid.
+This is basically an arbitrary string you can use to bucket your model releases into, eg: dev, staging, testing, prod.
 In our example config, you can see we are only using 2 - dev & prod.

 Last but not least, we need to push out this updated configuration.